dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 Default Values
 --------------

 Parameters can have default values, standard **Pegged** expressions.
-Here is for example a `List` rule which default to comma-separated when given only one argument:
+Here is for example a `List` rule which defaults to comma-separated when given only one argument:

 ```
 List(Elem, Sep = ',') < Elem (:Sep Elem)*